brightdigit/Speculid/README.md

 ![diagram](https://raw.githubusercontent.com/brightdigit/speculid/release/1.0.0/assets/images/Diagram.png)

 Part of the process of building an app for **watchOS**, **iOS**, or **macOS** is including all the image assets in your application.
 That could be done by exporting the various sizes from your graphics application.
-However including the exporting process in the app build, would provide many benefits:
+However including the exporting process in the app build, provides many benefits:

 * **Saving Time On Pulling The Repository**:
   * *exported graphics don't need to be included with source control*